flutter/website/src/docs/get-started/install/_path-mac-linux.md

     For example, Linux and Mac OS Mojave (and earlier) use the Bash shell by default,
     so edit `$HOME/.bashrc`.
-    Mac OS Catalina (and later) use the Z shell by default, so edit `$HOME/.zshrc`.
+    Mac OS Catalina uses the Z shell by default, so edit `$HOME/.zshrc`.
-    The file path and filename might be different on your machine.
+    The file path and filename might be even different on your machine.
  3. Add the following line and change `[PATH_TO_FLUTTER_GIT_DIRECTORY]` to be the path where you cloned Flutter's git repo: